Ethnicity: Native Hawai’ian

 In their struggle to recover the integrity of Hawai’ian cultures, Native Hawai’ians have created a renaissance in politically charged versions of traditional arts, established immersion schools, made Hawai’ian an official state language and gained a constitutional guarantee of religious rights.

-The struggle for Native Hawai'ian self-determination has recently gained some momentum with the proposed Senate bill, the Native Hawai'ian Government Reorganization Act of 2005, nicknamed the ‘Akaka Bill' after its sponsor, Senator Daniel Akaka of Hawai'i.
-The bill, if passed, would have recognized Native Hawai'ians as an indigenous people similar to American Indians and Alaska Natives, and create a process for Native Hawai'ians, if they choose, to establish a government that could negotiate with the state of Hawai'i and the United States on issues such as housing, land use and cultural preservation.
-Those opposing the bill argue that it is unconstitutional because it would divide Hawai'i on the basis of race.
+The struggle for Native Hawai’ian self-determination gained some momentum with the proposed Senate bill, the Native Hawai’ian Government Reorganization Act of 2005, nicknamed the ‘Akaka Bill’ after its sponsor, Senator Daniel Akaka of Hawai’i.
+The bill, if passed, would have recognized Native Hawai’ians as an indigenous people similar to American Indians and Alaska Natives, and created a process for Native Hawai’ians, if they choose, to establish a government that could negotiate with the state of Hawai’i and the United States on issues such as housing, land use and cultural preservation.
+Those opposing the bill argue that it is unconstitutional because it would divide Hawai’i on the basis of ethnicity.
 On 8 June 2006, the Senate voted on a procedural motion that would have brought the bill to the floor for a full debate and vote.
 For that to have happened, 60 votes were needed, but the motion failed by a vote of 56 against and 41 in favour.
-The struggle for Native Hawai'ian self determination will, undoubtedly, continue: in 2017, there were reports that Native Hawai’ian activists had meet to discuss the development of a constitution as a legal and constitutional blueprint.
+The struggle for Native Hawai’ian self-determination will, undoubtedly, continue: in 2017, there were reports that Native Hawai’ian activists had meet to discuss the development of a constitution as a legal and constitutional blueprint.